-All businesses and workplaces are now permitted to operate.
-All businesses operating are required to implement measures to meet the minimum COVID-19 safety standards and record this in a COVID-19 Safety plan.
+All businesses and workplaces are now permitted to operate, but must implement measures to meet the minimum COVID-19 safety standards and record this in a COVID-19 Safety plan.
 For more information go to COVID-19 Safe Workplaces Framework.

 The number of people permitted at businesses/activities (other than households) is now determined by the density of the area, up to a maximum of:

 - 250 people for an undivided space in an indoor premises; and